anjensan/knitty/README.md

 More examples and details can be found in the documentation:

-- [doc/basics.md](doc/basics.md) — getting started, core concepts.
+- [basics](doc/basics.md) — getting started, core concepts.
+- [rationale](doc/rationale.md) — why the library was created.
-- [doc/advanced.md](doc/advanced.md) — multiyarns, optional dependencies, and registry tricks.
+- [advanced](doc/advanced.md) — multiyarns, optional dependencies, and registry tricks.
-- [doc/deferred.md](doc/deferred.md) — Knitty's deferred implementation and helpers.
+- [deferreds](doc/deferred.md) — Knitty's deferred implementation and helpers.
-- [doc/testing.md](doc/testing.md) — fixtures, mocking yarns, and working with traces.
+- [testing](doc/testing.md) — fixtures, mocking yarns, and working with traces.

 ## License